Transferring data to and from remote servers

 <path-my-local-file> <target-username>@<remote-host>:<full-path-remote-directory>/

-Transfer from remote host
+Transfer FROM remote server

 # If using default SSH key name, for example, id_ed25519 or id_rsa